RoanH/gMark/README.md

                                   'source, query, target'.
 ```

 The evaluator is intended to be used with either a single query to evaluate (`-s`/`-q`/`-t`) or with a complete workload of queries (`-w`).
 The database graph is expected to be provided in a simple text based graph format with on the first line the number of vertices, edges and labels, and a single edge definition following the `source target label` format on the remaining lines.
-Queries are expected to be either CPQs or RPQs and if provided as a single workload file a single query is allowed per line of the workload file following the `source,query,target` format, if the source/target is not bound `*` can be provided instead.
+Queries are expected to be either CPQs or RPQs and if provided as a workload file, a single query is allowed per line following the `source,query,target` format, if the source/target is not bound `*` can be provided instead.
 Finally, note that vertices and labels are represented by integers.
 Various example graphs and query workloads can be found in the [workload](gMark/test/workload) folder.

 For example, a single CPQ query can be evaluated using: